Des O'Hagan

 Des O'Hagan was one of a large number of Republicans who were arrested and interned without trial in August 1971.
 He quickly began documenting the ill-treatment of prisoners by the British authorities and had these articles smuggled out of the Long Kesh internment camp.
 They were soon serialised by the Irish Times newspaper as Letters from Long Kesh.
 His articles played a significant role in exposing the torture and ill-treatment of prisoners at the camp and drawing international attention to them.
 The "Letters from Long Kesh" were finally published in book form, by Citizen Press, in September 2012 to mark the 40th anniversary of their serialisation.

-On his release from internment, O'Hagan became once again involved in the official republican movement and played an important role of its development into the Workers' Party.
+On his release from internment, O'Hagan resigned from his post in the overwhelmingly Protestant Stranmillis and once again became involved in the official republican movement and played an important role of its development into the Workers' Party.
 He was for a time editor of The Irish People and served on the party's Central Executive Committee for many years during which he was chairman of the party's education committee.
 He also contested a number of elections on behalf of the Workers' Party in the South Down constituency.

-By the 1970s he had adopted the nickname "The Divil" (a Northern Irish pronunciation of "The Devil") after he was denounced at the pulpit by Canon Murray of St Peter's Catholic Cathedral for his Communist outlook.
+By the 1970s he had adopted the nickname "The Red Divil" (a Northern Irish pronunciation of "The Red Devil") after he was denounced at the pulpit by Canon Murray of St Peter's Cathedral for his Communist outlook and his known opposition to the Catholic Church.

-Following the collapse of the Soviet Union left-wing parties and movements across the West rapidly shifted away from hardline positions.
+Following the dissolution of the Soviet Union, left-wing parties and movements across the West rapidly shifted away from hardliner positions.
 Splits were common and the Worker's Party was not unaffected, seeing a major split occur when a major faction of the party left to form Democratic Left, a Democratic socialist party as opposed to the Marxist-Leninist stance of the Worker's Party.
 O'Hagan remained a hardliner and viewed the split as a "Betrayal", and desperately tried to hold the fragments of the Worker's Party together as it dwindled.
 He lashed out the emergence of New Labour in the United Kingdom, which saw the Labour Party move away from Socialist policies towards a version of Social Democracy.

-Des O'Hagan died on 5 May 2015, aged 81.
+Des O'Hagan died on 5 May 2015, aged 81 in Downpatrick.